 • Park in designated areas.
 A volunteer will let you know where to park.

 • Potty your dog in designated areas only, and dispose of waste.
 Please be respectful of the facility.

 • Please keep your dog on leash.
 Be mindful of keeping distance between your dog and other participants’ dogs.
 No meet and greets please.

 • Give dogs wearing red bandanas extra space whenever possible.
 NACSW Trials are unique in that reactive dogs are able to participate*.
 “Reactive” means that a dog may be uncomfortable with other dogs in close proximity.
-Location permitting, there will be a separate parking area for handlers with reactive dogs.
-A reactive dog potty area will be assigned if space is available.
+At some trials, there may be a separate parking area for handlers with reactive dogs.
+A reactive dog potty area may be assigned if space is available.
 These areas may be adjacent to the regular parking and potty areas, and other dogs and handlers will be in proximity.
 Even though we take care to keep dogs at least 8 feet apart, we all have to navigate and share the trial facility.